Date display area

 Dynamic assets in Flash – an overview

-Flash has a much more restricted range of asset types it can use than Director and is also less flexible about preloading some types of files (sounds and digital videos).
-Flash is also unable to investigate file systems at all – so that loading all files in a folder either requires Director or the Adobe Integrated Runtime (AIR) environment (for local files) or php (for files on a server).
+Flash has a fairly restricted range of asset types it can use and is also inflexible about preloading some types of files (sounds and digital videos need a different technique).
+Browser-based Flash is also unable to investigate file systems at all – so that loading all files from a folder on a local device requires the Adobe Integrated Runtime (AIR) environment (for local files) or php (for files on a server).

 Example 1 – an automatic slideshow

-In this example, we will load our images and then use our simple timer object which can cause images to switch at a regular interval.
+In this example, we will load our images and then use the simple timer object to cause images to switch at a regular interval.

 1. Make a new movie and create 2 extra layers, naming them scripts, labels, and display.